Yusuf al-Mu'taman ibn Hud: Intellectual life

 Although it was common practice for royals to be well educated, both al-Mu'taman and his father were exceptional mathematicians.
-In medieval Islam, there was a wave of translations of ancient Greek texts, ranging from philosophy, to medicine, to astronomy, and the more influential mathematical texts.
+In medieval Islam, there was a movement dedicated to the translation of ancient Greek texts, ranging from philosophy, to medicine, to astronomy, and the more influential mathematical texts.
 Both father and son, as well as medieval Islamic translators such as the Banu Musa were known for their expansions on ancient Greek and Roman ideals.
 There was a stigma in the periods following medieval Islam that Islamic scholars only copied the ancient texts, offering no intellectual addition.
 Later it was proven that scholars such as Ibn Qurra and al-Mu'taman offered their own input and original contributions beyond their transmission of ancient ideas.